zwplayer Subtitle Usage Guide

 if (window.mainplayer) {

-// Set the first subtitle track
+// Set first subtitle (Main Subtitle)

-// Set the second subtitle track
+// Set second subtitle (Secondary Subtitle)

 }